josefmartins/gymshark-interview/README.md

 - Using github.com/rubenv/sql-migrate for setting the database scheme and seed test examples.
 - List products endpoint should be paginated.
 - Split the backend in 3 different layers to keep domains segregated: server, service (actual business logic) and storage. models package is common to the logical layers and makes mapping easier.
 - REST API can be split into 2: CRUD for products and specific add/remove package size to product and calculate package units.
-API docs can be consulted in: TODO
+API docs can be consulted in `/docs` HTTP endpoint.
 - Calculation Algorithm was implemented using a dynamic programming logic that looks for the least amount of packages to be sent and then looks for the solution that ships less units, ie. smaller package sizes.
+- I spent much more time on the backend than in the frontend.
+Frontend was quickly built using React and Typescript since those are the technologies I'm more comfortable with.
+- Disclaimer: I've used AI (ie. chatgpt) to create boilerplate code.
+This task took me some hours and using AI made it a bit faster and less tedious.

-## TODOS
+## Notes on testing
-- tests
+- Wrote unit tests for service layer.
+- Wrote Integration tests (`/backend/tests`) to validate storage and server layer comply with the requirements.
+- My opinion on unit tests is: they're good for complex use cases but they miss the integration layers (which in a service like this one are more than 50% of the logic).
+That being said I think they should be complemented with integration or E2E tests that actually validate the API is working as expected and won't break on any changes.